Marie-Louise von Motesiczky Charitable Trust

 www.tate.org.uk/whats-on/online-event/emigre-art-archives-symposium

-A second phase starts in the latter half of 2023 covering the archives of: the Drian Gallery run by the Polish-born Halima Nalecz from 1957-98, the artist Josef Herman (1911-2000), another Polish émigré, Anton Ehrenzweig (1908-66), born in Vienna who became interested in art and psychoanalysis, and Ewan Phillips (1914-94), co-founder of the Artists International Association in 1933, assistant organiser of the Exhibition of Twentieth-Century German Art at the New Burlington Galleries (1938), and one of the ‘Monuments Men’ in Germany after the War.
+The second phase started in the latter half of 2023, covering the archives of: the Drian Gallery run by the Polish-born Halima Nalecz from 1957-98, the artist Josef Herman (1911-2000), another Polish émigré, Anton Ehrenzweig (1908-66), born in Vienna who became interested in art and psychoanalysis, and Ewan Phillips (1914-94), co-founder of the Artists International Association in 1933, assistant organiser of the Exhibition of Twentieth-Century German Art at the New Burlington Galleries (1938), and one of the ‘Monuments Men’ in Germany after the War.

 www.tate.org.uk/research/archive